-The ROVE R2-4K is a Chinese camera based on the Novatek NT96660 processor and Omnivision OV4689 CMOS sensor.
+The ROVE R2-4K is a Chinese camera based on the Novatek NT96660 processor and Omnivision OV4689 CMOS sensor (Note as of Aug 2020 Rove claims this camera uses a SONY IMX335 CMOS sensor.
+This has not been verified so be careful updating firmware).
 While the camera is advertised as a 4K camera, this is not a true statement.
 4K cameras must have a native resolution of 3840 × 2160p.
 The 4MP Omnivision OV4689 CMOS sensor only has a maximum native resolution of 2688 x 1520p.

 The 4K option in this camera (2880 x 2160p @ 24fps) is interpolated and does not provide better image quality than the lower resolutions.
 We suggest running the camera with 2560 x 1440p.
 While not 4K quality, video quality during the day is good and night quality is above average.
 The ROVE R2-4K performs similar to other cameras using the NT96660 and OV4689 hardware.

 The R2-4K comes with a 2.4″ screen and built in GPS.
 Build quality is good.
 The size of the camera is not the smallest at 76×51×25 mm and not the hanging form factor is not the most discreet.
 That being said, the camera comes with 2 mounts, a suction and adhesive mount.
 Both allow the camera to swivel 360° to record interactions at the side windows (i.e. police stops).

 The camera comes with G-sensor but does not have a buffered parking mode.
 The R2-4K also comes with WiFi and supporting apps for Android and iOS.
 It also uses a 250mAh internal battery rather than a super capacitor.
 That being said, reliability appears to be above average and there have been some firmware updates for this product.